faresbougourzi/Dynamic_ER-CNN/README.md

-## Deep Learning Based Face Beauty Prediction via Dynamic Robust Losses and Ensemble Regression
+## CNN Based Facial Aesthetics Analysis through Dynamic Robust Losses and Ensemble Regression
 In summary, the main contributions of this paper are as follows:

-- We propose ParamSmoothL1 regression loss function.
-In addition, we introduce a dynamic law that changes the parameter of the robust loss function during train- ing.
-To this end, we use the cosine law with the following robust loss functions:
+• ParamSmoothL1 regression loss function and a dynamic law that changes the parameters of the robust loss function during training.
+For this pur- pose, we use the parabolic law with the following robust loss functions:
-ParamSmoothL1, Huber and Tukey.
-This can solve the issue of complexity in searching the best loss function parameter.
+ParamSmoothL1, Huber and Tukey, to be able to solve the problem of complexity in finding the best loss function parameter.
+Furthermore, these dynamic losses improve the training convergence compared with the stan- dard loss functions (MSE and L1) and robust loss functions (SmoothL1, Huber and Tukey) adopting a fixed parameter.

-- We propose two branches network (REX-INCEP) for facial beauty estimation based on ResneXt-50 and Inception-v3 architectures.
-The main advantage of our REX- INCEP architecture is its ability to learn high-level FBP features using ResneXt and Inception blocks simultaneously, which proved its efficiency compared to seven CNN architectures.
-Moreover, our REX-INCEP architecture provides the right tradeoff between the performance and the number of parameters for facial beauty prediction.
+• Two backbones network (2B-IncRex) for face beauty estimation based on ResneXt-50 and Inception-v3 architectures is proposed for Facial Beauty Prediction.

-- We propose ensemble regression for facial beauty estimation by fusing the predicted scores of one branch networks (ResneXt-50 and Inception-v3) and two branches network (REX-INCEP) which are trained using four loss functions (MSE, dynamic ParamSmoothL1, dynamic Huber and dynamic Tukey).
-Although the individual regression models are trained using the same fixed hyper-parameters, the resulting ensemble regression yields the best accurate estimates compared to the individual models and to the state-of-the-art solutions.
+• Ensemble regression for estimating facial beauty by fusing the predicted values of one-branch networks (ResneXt-50 and Inception-v3) and two backbones networks (2B-IncRex) is proposed.
+This ensemble of five CNNs are trained with these dynamic loss functions: Dynamic ParamSmoothL1, Dynamic Tukey, Dynamic ParamSmoothL1, Dynamic Huber, and Dynamic Tukey, respectively.
+Although the individual regression models are sepa- rately trained with the same fixed hyperparameters, the estimates generated by the resulting ensemble regression are more accurate compared to the individual models as well as to the state-of-the-art solutions.